Freely falling bodies in a standing-wave spacetime: Geodesic deviation equation

 where $a=\sqrt{\frac{2}{\pi}}\beta$ is a new auxiliary constant and $\sigma=1$ if $k$ is even, $\sigma=-1$ if $k$ is odd.
 The components $\Psi_0$, $\Psi_4$, $\Psi_2$ oscillate around $0$, but for $\Psi_2$ we have and (for $m\in\mathbb{Z}$)

 The average value of $\Psi_2$ is above the zero.
-All this together with the equations \eqref{Rpsi}, \eqref{gde} imply that attraction to antinodes dominates along $e_{\hat 1}$.
+All this together with Eqs.\ \eqref{Rpsi} and \eqref{gde} imply that attraction to antinodes dominates along $e_{\hat 1}$.
 We will see in the next section that this fact remains true in quite early times.
 The freely falling particles are, on average, attracted to antinodes.
 This observation constitutes the main result of our work.
 We also note that the repelling contribution of $\Psi_2$ at antinodes along $e_{\hat 2}$, $e_{\hat 3}$ is overshadowed by dominant contribution of $\Psi_0=\Psi_4$.

-The number of waves on the three--torus is given by $n=1/\lambda$.
-We observe in the equations \eqref{psisantinodes}, \eqref{psisA} that for late times the magnitude of the Coulomb component $\Psi_2$ does not depend on a number of waves, but the magnitude of the transverse effect $\Psi_{0,4}$ does.
+The number of waves on the three-torus is given by $n=1/\lambda$.
+We observe in Eqs.\ \eqref{psisantinodes} and \eqref{psisA} that for late times the magnitude of the Coulomb component $\Psi_2$ does not depend on a number of waves, but the magnitude of the transverse effect $\Psi_{0,4}$ does.